 Popular Sovereignty and Political Form, 1250-1600

-Why do appeals to the sovereignty of the people so often culminate in the rule of a single leader?
-Political scientists have identified various causal mechanisms behind modern electoral autocracy, ranging from political polarization to cultural backlash.
-Yet authoritarian populism is not a distinctly modern phenomenon.
-In Popular Sovereignty and Political Form, 1250-1600, I identify a longstanding intellectual tradition in which the doctrine of popular sovereignty was designed to legitimize—and even require—one-man rule.
-The question I pursue, then, is not how popular sovereignty can be instrumentalized to serve anti-democratic ends, but how it was originally conceived to produce the outcomes we now see as its perversion.
+Why do appeals to the sovereignty of the people so often culminate in the concentration of authority in a single office?
+In my first book project, Popular Sovereignty and Political Form, 1250-1600, I identify a longstanding intellectual tradition in which the doctrine of popular sovereignty was designed to legitimize—and even require—unified executive authority.

-Building on my recent work on Aristotle (“Aristotle on Political Friendship and Equality,” History of Political Thought, 2023), I examine how medieval commentators synthesized Aristotelian conceptions of the rule of the multitude with monarchical models of government.
-Scholastic political theorists argued that a “multitude” (multitudo) can only attain substantial unity through the directive guidance of a single “prince” (princeps).
-On this view, popular sovereignty not only permits monarchical government, but conceptually demands it.
-This Scholastic framework became central to the so-called “humanist republicanism” of the Renaissance.
-Francesco Patrizi of Siena, the leading exponent of humanist “virtue politics,” forged a hybrid model of monarchical republicanism, synthesizing Scholastic conceptions of the rule of the multitude with a Roman-inflected model of imperial monarchy.
+Building on my recent work on Aristotle (“Aristotle on Political Friendship and Equality,” History of Political Thought, 2023), I examine how medieval commentators synthesized Aristotelian conceptions of the “rule of the multitude” with monarchical models of government.
+Scholastic political theorists such as Thomas Aquinas, Giles of Rome, and Peter of Auvergne argued that a populus or multitudo can only attain substantial unity through the directive guidance of a single princeps.
+On this view, popular sovereignty not only permits unified executive authority, but conceptually demands it.
+I follow this line of argument into the Italian Renaissance, where humanists such as Francesco Patrizi of Siena synthesized Aristotelian conceptions of the multitude with Roman imperial jurisprudence.
 My survey of Quattrocento treatises reveals that this ideological synthesis was not an exception, but the norm among humanist political theorists.

 In the second half of Popular Sovereignty and Political Form, I focus on two canonical Renaissance political thinkers who adopted competing stances on popular sovereignty: Niccolò Machiavelli and Jean Bodin.
 In “Machiavelli Against Sovereignty” (Political Theory, 2024), I argue that Machiavelli’s Discourses on Livy critique the doctrine of popular sovereignty as a means of legitimating princely absolutism.
-My book expands on that claim.
-I show that Machiavelli’s Prince communicates on two distinct levels.
-By addressing Lorenzo de’ Medici as a “civil prince”—a citizen-ruler who derives his authority through popular acclamation—Machiavelli invites his dedicatee to see himself as an heir to an ancient republican monarchy.
-However, Machiavelli’s counsel that a ruler should adopt a “civil” persona echoes Book V of Aristotle’s Politics, which advises tyrants to appear lawful and benevolent as a means of self-preservation.
-To a casual reader, then, The Prince flatters Lorenzo as a “civil prince”; to a more learned audience, it exposes him as a de facto tyrant.
-My book project concludes with a detailed study of Bodin, who models his conception of the “popular principality” on Chapter 9 of Machiavelli’s Prince.
-Building on “Absolute Democracy: Bodin and Hobbes,” my forthcoming contribution to The Cambridge History of Democracy, I show that Bodin’s theory of popular sovereignty inherently tends towards Caesarism.
-This finding calls for a reassessment of Bodin’s legacy in modern democratic thought—a project I take up in my second book.
+My book expands on that claim, offering a novel interpretation of Machiavelli’s concept of the “civil principality” in The Prince.
+I conclude with a detailed study of Bodin’s République.
+Building on my forthcoming contribution to The Cambridge History of Democracy, I show that Bodin’s theory of popular sovereignty inherently tends towards Caesarism.
+This finding calls for a reassessment of Bodin’s legacy in modern democratic thought—a project I take up in my second book project.

 Absolute Democracy